Brosta/Interframework/README.md

 seamlessly integrating **hybrid multitasking** and **parallelism** to optimize performance and resource management.

 ## Overview
-The **Brosta Interframework** is a revolutionary multilingual framework designed for modern applications, seamlessly integrating an administration panel, operating system, and smart home functionalities.
-Crafted with stringent specifications inspired by spacecraft technology, this advanced framework focuses on hybrid parallel multitasking, allowing support for multiple multitasking methods, including pre-emptive and cooperative multitasking, to enhance efficiency and performance.
+The **Brosta Interframework** is a revolutionary multilingual interframework designed for modern applications, seamlessly integrating an administration panel, operating system, and smart home functionalities.
+Crafted with stringent specifications inspired by spacecraft technology, this advanced interframework focuses on hybrid parallel multitasking, allowing support for multiple multitasking methods, including pre-emptive and cooperative multitasking, to enhance efficiency and performance.

 ## Spacecraft-Inspired Design
 The design philosophy of the Brosta Interframework draws inspiration from the aerospace industry, where systems must operate reliably and efficiently in extreme conditions.
 This focus translates into real-world benefits that enhance its applicability across diverse sectors:

 ### Reliability
 Spacecraft systems necessitate extremely high reliability.
 The Brosta Interframework inherits this emphasis, making it suitable for mission-critical applications where failure is not an option.
-Applications built on this framework can operate under high-stakes conditions without risk of failure.
+Applications built on this interframework can operate under high-stakes conditions without risk of failure.

 ### Efficiency
 With limited resources in space, the Brosta Interframework is crafted to maximize efficiency.
 It minimizes resource consumption while optimizing performance, leading to significant cost savings and improved speed in various applications.